thefinn93/ansible-letsencrypt/README.md

 it will use the standalone authenticator.
 This is handy for generating certs on a fresh machine before the web server has been configured or even installed.

-I've tested this on a couple of Debian Jessie boxes, if you test it on other things please let me know the results (positive or otherwise) so I can document them here/fix the issue.
+I've tested this on a couple of Debian Jessie boxes with nginx, if you test it on other things please let me know the results (positive or otherwise) so I can document them here/fix the issue.

 # Usage